karenlmasters/HaverfordGalaxyGroup/README.md

 * `basic_stats.py` -- Various useful statistics functions from Brooke Simmons.
 Includes a function to calculate proper errors on fractions, and to match two distributions (e.g. by mass). https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/BasicCode/basic_stats.py

 * `mpl_style.py` -- Style file for Matplotlib which may be useful (from Coleman Krawcyzk) https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/BasicCode/mpl_style.py

+* `SurvivalAnalysisTutorial.ipynb` -- Work in progress tutorial on Survival Analysis.
+Will likely use HI-MaNGA data as an example at some point. https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/BasicCode/SurvivalAnalysisTutorial.ipynb

 ### Working with MaNGA Data